definelicht/hlslib/README.md

 #### OpenCL host code

-The greatly reduce the amount of boilerplate code required to create and launch OpenCL kernels, and to handle FPGA-specific configuration required by the vendor, hlslib provides a C++14 convenience interface in `hlslib/xilinx/SDAccel.h` and `hlslib/intel/OpenCL.h` for Vivado HLS and Intel FPGA OpenCL, respectively.
+To greatly reduce the amount of boilerplate code required to create and launch OpenCL kernels, and to handle FPGA-specific configuration required by the vendors, hlslib provides a C++14 convenience interface in `hlslib/xilinx/SDAccel.h` and `hlslib/intel/OpenCL.h` for Vivado HLS and Intel FPGA OpenCL, respectively.

 Example usage:
 ```cpp